fidelsurtida/snake/README.md

   - Added a snake dead sprite on the head part.
 - April 26, 2024
   - Added FoodBuff class that spawns golden apple with random delayed timer.
+  - Implemented Particle System and Particle Classes to emulate particle effects.
+  - Added a sparkle particle system in the food buff class.

 <br>
 <b>This project is currently under development.</b>